unibas-gravis/scalismo-tutorial/docs/mdocs/tutorials/tutorial15.md

 ### Loading and visualizing the data

 In a first step, we load and visualize all the data that we need.
-This is first the statistical model:
+First, we load the statistical model:

 ```scala mdoc:silent
   val model = StatisticalModelIO.readStatisticalMeshModel(new java.io.File("datasets/bfm.h5")).get